 b.
 System analysts’ design meets company IT standards and is approved by quality assurance

 c.
-Programmers’ coding company design criteria and is accepted by the IT analyst
+Programmers’ code is accepted by the IT analyst

 The training class deliverable described in “C” above may require the following supporting sub-deliverables:

 b.
 User managers approve final examination for attendees